 In general, as houses and apartments become available, they are allocated from the housing list in order of priority.
 However, local authorities can also allocate a portion of their social housing using a system of choice-based letting, see below.

 When the local authority is planning to offer you accommodation, it must review its assessment of your household’s eligibility and need for social housing.
 It must also confirm that your application is still valid, for example, it will check that you still have a connection with the area.

 If you have chosen to be considered for accommodation provided by a housing association or other approved housing body (by ticking the 'approved housing body (AHB)' box on the social housing application form) one of these organisations may contact you if suitable accommodation becomes available.

-Local authorities can allocate some of their social housing using a different system called choice-based letting (CBL).
-This system lets local authorities advertise some of their social housing so approved social housing applicants can express their interest in the available properties.
+Local authorities can allocate some of their social housing using a different system called Choice Based Letting (CBL).
+This is an online system which lets local authorities advertise some of their social housing so approved social housing applicants can express their interest in the available properties.

 - The location of the home

-- The type of home, for example, a two-bedroom flat
+- The type of home, for example, a two-bedroom apartment

 - The type of household that can apply for the home, for example, a single-person household